odajohannessen/bastion/README.md

 The DecryptAndDeleteSecret pipeline takes as input a secret ID and potential OIDs of a user who is logged in.
 If the user is not logged in and remains anonymous, the default value of the OID is an empty string.

-The pipelime utilizes two services, the IDecryptionService and IDeletionService.
+The pipeline utilizes two services, the IDecryptionService and IDeletionService.
 Before calling on any of the services, the pipeline checks if the secret has receivers.
 If the secret has predefined receivers, and the user is not logged in, a response is returned prompting the user to login.

 The pipeline then gets the key from the key vault and the JSON format string from blob storage.

-The IDecryptionService is called on the ciphertext if the logged in user is an inteded receiver, or if the secret has no receivers defined.
+The IDecryptionService is called on the ciphertext if the logged in user is an intended receiver, or if the secret has no receivers defined.

 The IDeletionService is then called to delete the secret from the key vault and storage container, and the pipeline returns a response with the plaintext and the potential sender of the secret.